IchHabRecht/filefill/README.md

 - Url: Enter a valid url (incl http/https scheme)

 You can use multiple single domains within one resources configuration.

-### Domain records

-Fetch missing files from all available site configurations.
-Filefill runs through all base and variant urls as long as the file can be fetched or all domains are processed.

-Configuration:

-- no configuration required (the checkbox is just a field placeholder)

-There is no need for multiple usage.
-All domains are used by default.

 ### Placehold.co